BeckerSource/flcompare/README.md

 # flcompare
 **Files Line Compare**

-Compare strings in one (source) file against another (target).
+Console program to compare strings in one (source) file against another (target).

 Two extra files are output that list source strings that are found and not found in the target.

-Uses Boost 1.7.
+Source requires Boost 1.7 (untested on other versions).

 Command line args:<br>
         <source_file><br>